 Extension to higher dimensions

-The 2D approach extends naturally to 3D and higher dimensions.
+The two dimensional approach extends naturally to three and higher dimensions.
 Instead of organizing data into strips it is stored in 3D or higher-order prisms.

 For a simple lon/lat/time proximity search, if the prism dimensions are exactly the same as the search diameter, only short segments of four prisms must be traversed.
 The cylindrical region in figure 3-1 contains data within a certain central radius and within a certain time bound.
 (A bounding box in three dimensions would appear as a rectangular solid in this diagram.)